We are searching for

 Mazda MX-30

 If you are looking for something with a distinct SUV vibe (while still being a hatchback), the Mazda MX-30 is an excellent choice.
-The 2023 model has a stripped-down interior created with sustainable materials, including upholstery free of animal products, recycled plastic door trim, and a cork-inlay for the console.
+The 2024 model continues to offer a stripped-down interior created with sustainable materials, including upholstery free of animal products, recycled plastic door trim, and a cork-inlay for the console.
 The vehicle features a 144 horsepower motor 35.5 kWh battery and can travel 100 miles on a single charge.
-The 2023 Mazda MX-30 has a starting price of $34,695; while this isn't quite as low as some of the other models on this list, Mazda also provides certain perks.
-If you go through an official dealership, you may be eligible to get free Chargepoint credits or a discount on a level 2 home charge, which can save you hundreds of dollars.
+While the starting price of the 2024 Mazda MX-30 is $34,695—higher than some of the cheapest electric cars on the market—it still stands as an affordable electric car option, especially with Mazda's perks.
+If you purchase through an official dealership, you may be eligible for free ChargePoint credits or a discount on a level 2 home charger, potentially saving you hundreds of dollars.

 Mazda MX-30